|Back to Main Print This Page Email to a Friend|

-Opioids.
-Patients with severe pain that does not respond to tricyclic antidepressants or anticonvulsants may need powerful painkilling opioid drugs.
+Opioids: People with severe pain that does not respond to tricyclic antidepressants or anticonvulsants may need powerful painkilling opioid drugs.
 The use of narcotics is controversial as these drugs can be addictive.
 These drugs may be taken by mouth or delivered through a skin patch.
 Oxycodone is the standard opioid for PHN.
-It is available in different formulations (Percocet, Percodan, Oxycontin, generic.)
+It is available in different formulations (Percocet, Percodan, OxyContin, and generic.)
 Morphine may also be used.
 Constipation, drowsiness, and dry mouth are common side effects of opioids.

-Tramadol.
-Tramadol (Ultram, generic) is a pain reliever that is used as an alternative to opioids.
+Tramadol: Tramadol (Ultram, generic) is a pain reliever that is used as an alternative to opioids.
 It has opioid-like properties but is not as addictive.
 (Dependence and abuse have been reported, however.)
-Side effects are similar to opoids.
+Side effects are similar to opioids.

 Pain Management Techniques

 A number of relaxation and stress-reduction techniques may be helpful for managing chronic pain.
 They include:

 - Deep breathing exercises